Why Work In The Defence Industry?

 As National Security remains a key concern of the UK Government, defence budgets tend to remain relatively stable, which can be a huge benefit for professionals in search of a stable career.

-What Is The Current UK Defence Budget?
+What is the current UK Defence Budget?

 The UK Prime Minister has detailed his commitment to increase spending on defence to 2.5% of GDP from April 2027.